 This can be tested by:

-- 1. Right clicking the role/DataKeeper Service\Move\Move Cluster Role. - 2.
-Select any other servers available in your cluster, then OK.
+- 1. Right clicking the role/DataKeeper Service\Move\Select Node... - 2.
+Select any other servers/nodes available in your cluster, then OK.

 Perform another Move to ensure the Role and its related resources/DataKeeper, switch back successfully.